Sefë Kosharja

-Sefë Mahmut Kosharja, also known as Sefë Qorri, was a notable Albanian resistance fighter and leader during the Albanian National Awakening, serving as a prominent member of the League of Prizren.
+Sefë Mahmut Kosharja, also known as Sefë Qorri, was an Albanian resistance fighter and leader during the Albanian National Awakening, serving as a prominent member of the League of Prizren.

 Early life and Ottoman Army

 Born Sefë Mahmuti sometime around 1825 in the village of Koshare near Ferizaj, Kosharja was recruited into the ranks of the Ottoman army at around 1855, serving for a total of 5 years.
 As a result of his military merits during his service, he was assigned to a unit of military reserves.
 He then served another 2 years in Istanbul.
 Around 1867, he returned to his homeland, married and began a family.

 Together with other Albanians that were called to serve in Istanbul for Osman Pasha in 1876, he was stationed in Bulgaria, specifically Plevne, the site of a fierce battle.
 He led a group of men granted to him by Osman Pasha.
 During the intense fighting against the Russians, Bulgarians, Moldovans, and Romanians at the battle of Plevna, Sefë was injured and lost one eye.
 After that he was nicknamed Sefë Qorri meaning "Sefë the blind".
 After the fighting, he was granted passage home to Koshare, close to Ferizaj.
 As a veteran of war, he enjoyed the respect of Osman Pasha who had admired Sefë's courage.

 Sefë Kosharja was also said to have participated in the extermination of Greek bands that had massacred Muslim Albanian civilians; he is also said to have killed a Greek commander during one of these skirmishes, and thereafter taking the commander's sword as his own weapon.
 It is possible that he had lost his eye during his battles with the Greeks.